 Neurofeedback has been found to be an alternative to medication in some cases of ADHD.
 It has also been found to be an effective stress reduction and relaxation modality, and can help clients who are being medicated for stress related disorders to reduce or eliminate medication over time, in consultation with their physician.

 Although a few insurance companies do have biofeedback/neurofeedback codes, reimbursement is rarely adequate.
-At FCA, neurofeedback is paid for directly by the client.
+At FCA, neurofeedback is paid by the client.

 - A Symphony In The Brain, by Jim Robbins

 - Train Your Mind, Change Your Brain, by Sharon Begley

 - The Brain That Changes Itself, by Norman Doidge

 - Biofeedback For The Brain, Paul G. Swingle, Ph.D.

 - Getting Rid Of Ritalin, by Robert W. Hill, Ph.D and Eduardo Castro, M.D.